 Move aside long-form blog posts…video is here and it’s dominating.
 It’s easy to underestimate the power of video…but you shouldn’t.

-A mix of short and long-form blog posts have been the staple in content marketing for most of the 2010s, yet it’s been rapidly dethroned by motion video.
+A mix of short and long-form blog posts has been the staple in content marketing for most of the 2010s, yet it’s been rapidly dethroned by motion video.
 Why?
 Well, not only does video keep viewers engaged longer, but it’s also easy to produce, measure, and leverage in campaigns.

 Matt Bowman, on Forbes, calls it the future of content marketing, and most will agree.